trimble-oss/modus-wc-2.0/README.md

 Please read the [CONTRIBUTING](./CONTRIBUTING.md) doc for details on our code of conduct, and the process for submitting pull requests.

+## Release

+On PR creation and merge to `main` the "Publish Storybook" action will automatically run.
+Once complete, a comment will be added to the PR with a link to a hosted Storybook page.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details